Israel–Russia relations: 2025 and beyond

 Relations between Israel and Russia improved after Donald Trump became President of the United States in 2025.

 In February 2025, Israel joined Russia in voting against a UN General Assembly resolution reaffirming Ukraine's territorial integrity.

 In February 2025, Israel lobbied the United States to allow Russia to maintain military bases in Syria, as a counterweight to Turkish influence there.

 In March 2025, Russia invited Israel to attend its 2025 Moscow Victory Day Parade, despite excluding most Western nations.

 In May 2025, Netanyahu and Putin had their first phone call since December 2023 to offer Victory Day congratulations, where Netanyahu thanked Putin for helping secure the release of an Israel-Russian dual national from Hamas captivity, and the two countries "reaffirmed their determination to uphold the truth about the events of the Second World War and to oppose attempts to revise its outcomes or falsify history".

-In June 2025, Putin condemned Israeli strikes on Iran.
+In June 2025, Putin condemned Israeli strikes on Iran as part of Twelve-Day War.
+However, Russia did not send any military aid to Iran during the Twelve-Day War.

 In August 2025, Russia condemned and filed a formal complaint to Israel after Israeli settlers attacked a diplomatic vehicle, belonging to Russia's representation to the Palestinian Authority on 30 July near Giv'at Asaf, east of Ramallah.
 Maria Zakharova, spokeswoman of the Ministry of Foreign Affairs, stated that the attack is "a gross violation of the Vienna Convention on Diplomatic Relations of 1961” and expressed "bewilderment and disapproval" that the attack “occurred with the connivance of Israeli military personnel”.

 In August 2025, Netanyahu spoke with Putin with the aim of reducing tensions between the United States and Russia over the Russo-Ukrainian War.